Notice

 Use sunblock and avoid sun exposure for 2 weeks before the procedure.

 Most patients get back to work and regular life right after the procedure.
-Some patients will have redness and minor swelling that is usually gone within a few hours.
+Some patients will have redness and minor swelling that is often gone within a few hours.
 Use sunblock and avoid sun exposure for 4 weeks after the procedure.

 It will not help you with wrinkles (lines), sunspots or more advanced skin laxity.